10. Representing Marginal Valuation#

 10.1.
 Introduction#

-Partial derivatives of value functions measure marginal valuations and appear in first-order conditions of Markov decision problems.
-They feature prominently in max-min formulations of robust control problems as robustly optimal controls depend on partial derivatives of value functions.
+Partial derivatives of value functions appear in first-order conditions of Markov decision problems and measure marginal valuations.
+Since controls depend on partial derivatives of value functions, they also feature prominently in max-min formulations of robust control problems.
 They can also be used to measure losses from suboptimal choices.
-They are pertinent both for individual decision problems or for social evaluations.
-Special cases of these methods have been used by [Hansen et al., 1999] to assess the impact of uncertainty on investment and equilibrium outcomes, by [Alvarez and Jermann, 2004] to evaluate the welfare consequences of uncertainty, and by [Barnett et al., 2020] to characterize the social cost of carbon emissions in the presence of climate change and damage uncertainties.
-Specifically, the social cost of global warming is the important contributor to calculations of the social cost of carbon emissions often inferred from marginal impacts of fossil fuel emissions on climate indicators measured as potentially uncertain damages to economic opportunities in the future.
+They are pertinent for both individual decision problems and social evaluations.
+Robust control theories have been used by [Hansen et al., 1999] to assess impacts of uncertainty on investment and equilibrium prices and quantities, by [Alvarez and Jermann, 2004] to evaluate the welfare consequences of uncertainty, and by [Barnett et al., 2020] to characterize social costs of carbon emissions in the presence of uncertainty about damages inflicted by climate changes.
+Social costs of global warming are important contributors to social costs of carbon emissions that are often inferred from marginal impacts of fossil fuel emissions on climate indicators.
+These depend on uncertain damages to future economic opportunities.

-By importing insights about stochastic nonlinear impulse response functions and from asset pricing methods for valuing uncertain cash flows, this chapter provides a more general and unifying construction that representations of partial derivatives and decompositions of them .
-The methods we discuss focus allow researchers to “deconstruct” quantitative findings.
-They contribute to a broader agenda of refining uncertainty quantification methods in a more insightful ways.
-Dynamic, stochastic equilibrium models often involve several moving parts.
-By deconstructing the implications of such models, we can ``open the black box’’ and provide simplified explanations of model outcomes.
-The asset pricing perspective allows us to think in terms of state-dependent discounting and stochastic flow reminiscent of stochastic payoffs to be valued.
-Moreover, this perspective allows us to partition the stochastic flow contributions based on different channels that emerge in the dynamic model specification.
+This chapter imports insights about stochastic nonlinear impulse response functions that come from asset pricing methods for valuing uncertain cash flows.
+Our analysis relies on decompositions of partial derivatives that allow researchers to partition quantitative findings into contributing forces.
+This approach contributes to a broader agenda that aims to improve uncertainty quantification methods.
+Dynamic stochastic equilibrium models often involve several moving parts.
+Decomposing sources of implications from such models ``opens black boxes’’ In markdown it is better to use double quotation marks “”.
+I have changed this elsewhere and helps provide plausible explanations of model outcomes.
+Our asset-pricing perspective allows us to think in terms of state-dependent discounting and stochastic flows reminiscent of stochastic payoffs to be valued.
+Moreover, this perspective allows us to relate stochastic flow to forcing functions that drive outcomes a dynamic stochastic equilibrium model.

 10.2.
 Discrete time#